-1. The incident must be documented in progress notes identifying any precipitating factors prior to the incident, the type of behavior exhibited, a summary of the crisis situation, a listing of staff responding to the Code White and the outcome.

-- 2. If the resident has negative outcomes or is transferred to hospital the Critical Incident Form must be completed and submitted. - 3.
+- 1. The incident must be documented in progress notes identifying any precipitating factors prior to the incident, the type of behavior exhibited, a summary of the crisis situation, a listing of staff responding to the Code White and the outcome. - 2.
+If the resident has negative outcomes or is transferred to hospital the Critical Incident Form must be completed and submitted to the Director of Care. - 3.
 An Employee Incident Report must be completed if any injuries were incurred and submitted to the employee's respective manager. - 4.
-Immediately after the Code White has been declared 'All Clear', the Charge Nurse will meet with all parties to the "Code White Violent Outburst" to debrief and complete "Code White Violent Outburst" Debrief Tool located in Appendix 'A01'.
+Immediately after the Code White has been declared 'All Clear' the Charge Nurse will meet with the respondents to the violent outburst to debrief and complete the Code White Violent Outburst Responsive Behaviour Debrief Tool located in Appendix 'A'.